LostAndDead/Meta-Quest-Forensics-Documentation/docs/extraction/mtp.md

     To extract data using the file explorer, follow these steps:

     1. Open the file explorer on your computer.
-    2. Locate the Meta Quest 3 in the list of removable devices.
+    2. Locate the Meta Quest 3 in the list of removable device's.
     3. Browse to the devices internal storage and select all the folders.
     4. Copy the folders to a location on your computer

-    This is the best option available for hobbyists who dont have access to forensic tools as they often come with a high price tag.
+    This is the best option available for hobbyists who don't have access to forensic tools as they often come with a high price tag.

     :::warning
     This method of extraction is not considered forensically sound as it does not maintain the integrity of the data during the extraction process.
 There is no way to verify that the data has not been altered or tampered with during the extraction or when stored on the computer.